ghzeni/blockgame-guide/README.md

 Can be obtained by breaking Vines.
 Jungle Biomes are great for this.

 >Butter
-Can be obtained by milking a cow (yes, with a bucket) in Myrkheim and taking the milk to the chef.
+Can be obtained by milking a cow with a bucket in Myrkheim and taking the milk to the chef.

 >Ginger
 Found by digging up Dirt.
 Used mostly for leveling up Archaeology-related items.